 The module is a major requirement that is designed to provide the students with the unit processes taking place in industrial pharmacy.
 At this level, the student has been exposed to Pharmaceutics (II), moreover; different basic industrial topics will be illustrated in this module plus to different formulation techniques.
 This module has a reflective, interactive and analytical contextual focus.
 However, it deals with different problems in formulation and how to deal with such problems.
 Granulation and compression are two very important processes that are carried out extensively by most pharmaceutical companies.
-However, the theory of granulation is little understood and the selection of a particular machine and granulation method is often done on the basis of tradition, rather than by using strict scientific or cost-benefit criteria.
+However, the theory of and granulation method is often done on the basis of tradition, rather than by using strict scientific or cost-benefit criteria.
 The basic techniques have changed dramatically in recent years and granulation for controlled release, extrusion, spheronisation, fluidisation techniques, spray drying, melt extrusion and roller compaction are new technologies that are increasingly being used in modern pharmaceutical production, which exhibit many advantages over previously available techniques.
 As with granulation, compression is also little understood and why some materials/formulations will compress well whilst others compact with difficulty, is slowly being elucidated.
 The module will examine current granulation theory and practice.
 Emphasis will be made as to how this theory and practice relates to current pharmaceutical development and production, with special reference to the machinery used.
 Initial validation issues will also be addressed, and comprehended later in Industrial Pharmacy (II).

-Module Name: Industrial Pharmacy (II)
+Module Name: Pharmaceutical technology (II) Module Number: 0511423